Spin-defect characteristics of single sulfur vacancies in monolayer $\text{MoS}_2$: Discussion

-In conclusion, the combination of in-plane and out-of-plane magneto-spectroscopy unambiguously identifies the Q1 emission as a defect-to-defect transition with admixture of Q2, which is dominated by transitions from in-gap defect states to the pristine valence band of \moly.
-This outcome suggests tailored modification of the defect luminescence through either charging or chemical modification (Q*, see Supplemental Information Section II and III).
-We show that the defect states at $K/K'$ are split at zero magnetic field, a property that characterizes the sulfur vacancy in \molyd as a spin defect with desirable features for quantum technological applications.
+In conclusion, the combination of in-plane and out-of-plane magneto-spectroscopy identifies the Q1 emission as a defect-to-defect transition with admixture of Q2, which is dominated by transitions from in-gap defect states to the pristine valence band of \moly.
+This outcome suggests tailored modification of the defect luminescence through either charging or chemical modification (Q*, see Supplementary Note 2 and 3).
+We show that the defect states at $K/K'$ are split at zero magnetic field, a property that characterizes the sulfur vacancy in \molyd as a spin defect with desirable features for possible quantum technological applications.